-4. Answer any two of the following questions in about 100 words each.
+1. Answer any two of the following questions in about 100 words each.
 [2x 4 = 8 Marks]

-a) Box and Cox, is regarded as the best farce of the 19th century.
-Supports the statement with illustrations from the Play.

-b) Sketch in a paragraph, the character of Mrs. Bouncer.
+- a) Box and Cox, is regarded as the best farce of the 19th century.
+Supports the statement with illustrations from the Play. - b) Sketch in a paragraph, the character of Mrs. Bouncer. - c) "....

-c) "....
 So that I'm getting double rent for my room, and neither of my lodgers is any wiser of it," say Mrs.Bouncer.
 Is she right in her estimate of her lodgers?
-Support your answer with details.

-d) Box and Cox fulfill all the characteristics of a one-act play.
+Support your answer with details. - d) Box and Cox fulfill all the characteristics of a one-act play.
 Explain.

-Introduction: These lines are taken from the lesson 'Box and Cox' a humorous oneact play written by John Maddison Morton.
+The lesson 'Box and Cox' a humorous one-act play written by John Maddison Morton.
 It is considered the best play of the 19th century

-About the Author: John Maddison Morton was born in England.
+John Maddison Morton was born in England.
 His plays won him fame and lots of wealth.

-Context: Mrs. Bouncer gave the room on weekly rent to two different persons, who were of different professions.
+Mrs. Bouncer gave the room on weekly rent to two different persons, who were of different professions.
 The tenants are unaware of this deceptive tactic of Mrs. Bouncer.